Azure/az-hop/docs/deploy/define_environment.md

 groups: # Not used today => To be used in the future
   - name: users
     gid: 5000
+# schedulers to be installed and configured
+schedulers:
+  openpbs:
 # List of images to be defined
 images:
   # - name: image_definition_name # Should match the packer configuration file name, one per packer file